 This cauliflower curry Indian recipe is a staple in Indian cuisine, and it is often cooked with potatoes, which is called Aloo Gobi curry.
 I think it is the easiest of cauliflower curry recipes by far!

-Gobi means Cauliflower in Indian; that's why you might have seen some recipes like Indian Gobi Curry.
+Gobi means Cauliflower in India; that's why you might have seen some recipes like Indian Gobi Curry.

 This cauliflower vegan curry is made with simple pantry staples that you may already have in your pantry and delivers a big flavor!